This post may contain affiliate links.Please read our disclosure policy.

 • Brioche: It’s a French bread, which is made with butter, eggs, and milk and tastes buttery and rich.
 My homemade Brioche bread recipe is perfect for making this recipe, but store-bought works just as well.

-• Challah: A Kosher bread that is usually braided and typically made without dairy.
-It tastes similar to brioche but is not as rich.
-Also a good choice for french toast.
+• Challah: Kosher bread that is usually braided and typically made without dairy.
+It tastes similar to brioche, but is not as rich.
+Also, a good choice for French toast.
 TIP: Buy it by the loaf so you can cut the slices as thick as you want them.

-• Sandwich Bread/Texas Toast: A solid choice but the results are a bit less creamy and custard-like.
-Takes less time to soak up the egg mixture so watch it carefully.
+• Sandwich Bread/Texas Toast: A solid choice, but the results are a bit less creamy and custard-like.
+It takes less time to soak up the egg mixture, so watch it carefully.
 Check out my White Bread recipe!

 French toast garnished with powdered sugar and berries on a white plate.